Mambouna/pgturbo/doc/hooks.rst

 .. function:: update() or update(dt)

-    Called by Pygame Zero to step your game logic.
+    Called by Pygame Turbo to step your game logic.
 This will be called repeatedly, 60 times a second.

     There are two different approaches to writing an update function.